 While the price may be one of the potential disadvantages of an elongated toilet, you should also consider that this design does not use space as efficiently as a more traditional toilet such as the round one.
 If you need a toilet for an attic or basement bathroom or a powder room, then an elongated toilet is going to be too big.
 Stick with this option for your standard-size bathrooms or master baths.

 Besides making sure that your budget can allow for a new elongated toilet, you should also consider the rough-in size of your bathroom so that you can choose an accommodating toilet.
 Twelve inches is a good number since it is the most common of rough-in sizes, although 10 and 14 aren’t unheard of either.
 That being said, you will find that the majority of toilets are ready for a 12-inch rough-in.
+Our elongated toilet reviews can help highlight some of the better models.

 For those who don’t know, the rough-in is the part between the installation of the toilet and the wall.
 If you measure the space behind your toilet right now, you will probably find that it is 12 inches or so from the wall to the unit.
 Keep these tips in mind as you shop around for your perfect toilet choice.